code-jace/atmos-notes/src/site/notes/Notes/Liftwood.md

 ## Properties

 ### Physical & Chemical Properties
 The wood has lighter than air properties, and can support additional weight.
-This can be boosted with energy crystals and energy crystal dust.
+This can be boosted with [[Notes/Energy Crystal\|Energy Crystal]]s and energy crystal dust.